deore-pooja/500-end-to-end-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code/README.md

 This repository contains all my personal and professional projects across **Data Science, Machine Learning, Deep Learning, NLP, and Computer Vision** — with complete code, explanations, and datasets (where possible).

 Each project is organized neatly in its own folder or Google Drive link for easy access.

 ---

-### 🚀 Contribution
-Feel free to contribute!
-- Fork this repo
-- Add your own awesome projects
-- Submit a pull request 🚀

----